ahed9x/S.P.A.R.K./JOURNAL.md

 ---
 # Collected the BOM

-i collected everything i will need for this one and understood all the concepts for it to work, it is medium in difficulty but highly rewarding and better than using a camera
+i collected everything i will need for this one and understood all the concepts for it to work, it is medium in difficulty but highly rewarding and better than using a camera because cameras have frame rate limits and computer vision adds way too much processing lag. acoustic time of flight on edge microcontrollers is way faster for catching a 100km/h ball without needing a crazy gpu.

 1x WS2812 Addressable RGB LED Strip (5m) — 750.00 EGP
 1x Power Supply 12V 30A — 625.00 EGP